 The 1970s ushered in a period of lackluster performance that slowed cars down for decades.
-By the time the 73/74 model years began, an energy crisis and the Clean Air Act were at wide open throttle as they wreaked havoc on our beloved high performance pony cars.
-The unfortunate result was the death of the muscle car.
+By the time the 73/74 model years began, an energy crisis and the United States Clean Air Act were at wide open throttle as they wreaked havoc on our beloved high performance pony cars and the auto industry in general.
+The unfortunate result was the death of American muscle cars.
 And regrettably, it would take decades for technology to catch us back up to the peak of performance that we recognized as the muscle car era.

 However, the 70s weren’t all bad in terms of performance.
 Some of the most powerful muscle cars ever built came out of the very early 70s.
 Here are 7 of the fastest muscle cars from the 1970s: